Hajar Bachhor Dhore: Plot

-The story begins years ago with Kashem.
-He was rich and not lacking in anything except a child.
+The story begins years ago with Kashem, who was rich and not lacking in anything except having a child.
 His wife finally requests that he marries again so that he can have children.
 His wife marries him to a younger woman and then kills herself that night by eating a poisonous flower.
-This began the tradition of polygamy in this family.
+This began the tradition of polygamy in the family.

-Years pass and that very house where Kashem lived in is now inhabited by the elderly Makbul, his little brother Montu, his cousins and his 3 wives live.
-His youngest wife Tuni is but a teenager.
+Years pass and that house where Kashem lived in is now inhabited by the elderly Makbul, his little brother Montu, along with his cousins and his three wives.
+His youngest wife Tuni is a teenager.
 She is in love with her husband's younger brother Montu and Montu also has feelings for her, but they are bound by their love for Makbul.

 Montu is also loved by his neighbor Ambia.
 Everyone notices and makes fun on Montu and Ambia, which angers Tuni.
-One day Ambia's entire family is wiped out by a disease.
-No one goes to bury the bodies for fear of catching the disease.
-But the kind-hearted Montu defies all to bury the bodies and shows great compassion towards Ambia.
+One day Ambia's entire family is wiped out by a disease, though no one bury the bodies for fear of catching the disease.
+The kind-hearted Montu defies all to bury the bodies and shows great compassion towards Ambia.

 Makbul decides to marry Ambia to Montu so that his family can take over all of Ambia's property.
-Tuni is against this and devises a plan to stop Montu's marriage to Ambia.
-She convinces Makbul that he should take Ambia as his 4th wife.
-Then all of the property would be his saying that every man should have 4 wives.
+Tuni is opposed to this and devises a plan to stop the marriage.
+She convinces Makbul that he should take Ambia as his fourth wife, as all of the property would then be his, saying that every man should have four wives.
 Makbul is convinced.

 When Makbul tells his family his plans to marry Ambia, his family is infuriated.
-His wives begin crying in protest and argue that he is too old to marry again.
-They refuse to give permission to marry.
-His cousins also protest.
+His wives begin crying in protest and argues that he is too old to marry again.
+They refuse to give permission to marry, and his cousins also protest.
 Tuni fuels his fire from behind him.
-Finally in anger he divorces is first two wives.
-His cousin throws a rock at his head.
-He becomes sick from the wound.
+Finally, in anger he divorces is first two wives.
+His cousin throws a rock at his head, and he becomes sick from his wound.
 His older two wives leave to their houses crying, since they do not have any reason to stay.
 His second wife's brother angrily claims that he will marry his sister to a much wealthier man soon.